meltano/meltano/docs/src/_concepts/python_virtual_environments.md

 Ideally you don't have to to worry about Virtual Environments while using Meltano, we recommend using pipx to install meltano which manages creating venvs for you, see our [Installation Guide](../_guide/installation.md).

-However, if you ever need to customize or build your own production pipeline (Or do anything else) you may need to understand how to install Meltano in an isolated way so that you don't conflict dependecies with your own Operating System or other Python applications running on the same box
+However, if you ever need to customize or build your own production pipeline (or do anything else) you may need to understand how to install Meltano in an isolated way so that you don't conflict dependecies with your own Operating System or other Python applications running on the same box